gaggle/dependency-cruising/README.md

 _Click the nodes to traverse the dependency tree._

 ---
-This is an easy-to-use and opinionated Docker wrapper around the amazing [dependency cruiser](https://github.com/sverweij/dependency-cruiser) tool.
+This is made possible by calling into the amazing [dependency cruiser](https://github.com/sverweij/dependency-cruiser) tool.

 ## Usage